Eventual-Inc/Daft/docs/source/user_guide/integrations/ray.rst

 Ray Client
 **********
-The Ray client is quick way to get started with running tasks and retrieving their results on Ray using Python.
+The Ray client is a quick way to get started with running tasks and retrieving their results on Ray using Python.

 ..
 WARNING::
     To run tasks using the Ray client, the version of Daft and the minor version (eg. 3.9, 3.10) of Python must match between client and server.